DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/25-Bootstrap.md

 The theory required to quantify the uncertainty of the sample median is complex.
 In an ideal world, we would sample data from the population again and recompute the median with this new sample.
 Then we could do it again.
 And again.
 And so on until we get enough median estimates that we have a good sense of the precision of our original estimate.
 This is an ideal world where sampling data is free or extremely cheap.
 That is rarely the case, which poses a challenge to this "resample from the population" approach.

 However, we can sample from the sample. *Bootstrapping* allows us to simulate the sampling distribution by **resampling** from the sample.
-Suppose $x_1,x_2,...,x_n$ is an iid random sample from the population.
+Suppose $x_1,x_2,...,x_n$ is an i.i.d. random sample from the population.
 First we define the empirical distribution function of $X$ by assigning an equal probability to each $x_i$.
 Then, we sample from this empirical probability mass function.
 In practice, this simply means sampling from your original sample *with replacement*.
 Thus we are treating our sample as a discrete uniform random variable.

 The general procedure for bootstrapping is to sample with replacement from your original sample, calculate and record the sample statistic for that bootstrapped sample, then repeat the process many times.
 The collection of sample statistics comprises a *bootstrap distribution* of the sample statistic.
 Generally, this procedure works quite well, provided that the sample is representative of the population.
 Otherwise, any bias or misrepresentation is simply amplified throughout the bootstrap process.
 Further, for very small sample sizes, bootstrap distributions become "choppy" and hard to interpret.
 Thus in small sample cases, we must use permutation or mathematical methods to determine the sampling distribution.